 APRIL DATE OBSERVANCE/HOLIDAY/NOTABLE EVENT CITY HOLIDAYS DETAIL April National Distracted Driving Awareness Month A time to regroup and take responsibility for the choices we make when we're on the road.
 April Arab American Heritage Month Month-long celebration of Arab American heritage and culture, paying tribute to the contributions of Arab Americans and Arabic-speaking Americans.
 1 April Fool's Day Celebrated for several centuries by different cultures, though its origins are unclear.
 Traditions include playing practical jokes on others.
 Jokesters typically expose their actions by shouting "April Fools!"
 6 Laylat al-Qadr - Muslim Qadr Night or Laylat al-Qadr holds significance as a night in which angels desend to earth with a myriad of tasks, leading to a night or peace, blessings, and divine guidance (qadar) until the dawn.
 7-13 National Library Week Sponsored by the American Library Association and libraries across the U.S. each April, in celebration of the valuable role of libraries, librarians, and library workers.
 9-10 Eid al-Fitr - Muslim This religious holiday is celebrated by Muslims worldwide to mark the end of Ramadan.
-13-14 Yom HaAtzmaut - Jewish Commemorates the establishment of the modern state of Israel in 1948 and is celebrated with fireworks, barbecues, and public concerts.
 14-20 National Public Safety Telecommnicators Week A week honoring 911/dispatch personnel for their public service.
 17 Rama Navami - Hindu A celebration of the birth of Rama, the seventh avatar of the deity Vishnu.
 21 Mahavira Jayanti - Jain Celebrated to observe peace and harmony and spread the teachings of Mahavira.
 Jainism (an Indian religion, also known as Jain Dharma) lays focus on peace and harmony such that no/minimal harm is brought to living creatures.
 22-30 Passover - Jewish Celebration of the Jewish peoples' freedom from the pharaoh of Egypt over 3,000 years ago, known as the Exodus.
 26 Arbor Day Celebrated the last Friday in April in the U.S., Arbor Day is marked by the planting of trees and emphasizes their importance as a way to sustainably protect our planet's natural resources.